rust-lang/book/src/ch16-01-threads.md

 environment, thus transferring ownership of those values from one thread to another.
 In the [“Capturing the Environment with Closures”][capture]<!-- ignore --> section of Chapter 13, we discussed `move` in the context of closures.
-Now, we’ll concentrate more on the interaction between `move` and `thread::spawn`
+Now, we’ll concentrate more on the interaction between `move` and `thread::spawn`.

 Notice in Listing 16-1 that the closure we pass to `thread::spawn` takes no
 arguments: we’re not using any data from the main thread in the spawned